Lesson Overview

 When using the <th> element, you should use the scope attribute to define the context of the table header: this is important for screen readers so that a user knows if the header is a row header or column header.
 Use scope="col" for a column header and scope="row" for a row header.

-You'll notice that in the above example I didn't use the scope attribute in the row 1, column 1 cell: usually this cell would be blank and would be defined with a <td> element.
+Sometimes your table might have a cell that intersects the first row and column that contains no heading text at all.
+For this, you would use an empty <td> element, since it has no meaningful content for a screen reader.
 You can see a working example of this in the page W3C-WAI Tutorial: Tables with Two Headers.
 Example 1 is a great example of this, and you can also start to imagine how difficult it will be for a user with a screen-reader to read this kind of table without the use of the scope attribute!

 Table Captions